inspiros/lantorch/README.md

 <td>

 - Fidelitous to training performance, or quantize/run on different ``dtype`` at will, just like PyTorch.
-    - As fast as LibTorch (the backend of PyTorch) allows.
+    - As fast as LibTorch (the backend of PyTorch).
+    - Model latency can be uncontrollably inconsistent though.
 - Fast pipeline initialization as models are loaded on a different thread.
 - Runtime hyperparameter flexibility, can be enabled/disabled easily.
 - Sparse processing based on model availability.